Welcome Investigators and Study Coordinators!

-The Indiana CTSI Clinical Research Center at IUPUI conducts both adult and pediatric protocols and supports PHS funded protocols (A studies) and Industry funded studies (D studies).
-There are three CRCs located on the IUPUI campus.
-The first and only CRC with an inpatient unit is located at IU Health -University Hospital.
-The second CRC is located at Goodman Hall – Neuroscience Center of Excellence.
-The third CRC is the Children’s CRC located at IU Health – Riley Hospital for Children.
-The CRCs on the IUPUI campus provides space and staff support [nurses and/or medical assistants] to conduct academic and industry sponsored clinical research studies for both inpatient and outpatient visits.
+The Indiana CTSI Clinical Research Center at IUPUI conducts both adult and pediatric protocols and supports PHS-funded protocols (A studies) and Industry-funded studies (D studies).
+Three CRCs are located on the IUPUI campus.
+The 1st and only CRC with an inpatient unit is located at IU Health University Hospital.
+The 2nd CRC is located at Goodman Hall Neuroscience Center of Excellence.
+The 3rd CRC is the Children’s CRC located at IU Health Riley Hospital for Children.
+The CRCs on the IUPUI campus provide space and staff support [nurses and/or medical assistants] to conduct academic and industry-sponsored clinical research studies for both inpatient and outpatient visits.

 The Indiana CTSI Clinical Research Center at Purdue University conducts both adult and pediatric protocols.
 This CRC also provides staff support (nutrition and medical assistant).

-The CRC Administrative Manager is available to provide investigators with information related to the services offered and the facilities available in the CRC, instructions for protocol submission, facilitation of the protocol review process, and for general assistance related to CRC information/processes.
+The CRC Administrative Manager provides investigators with information related to the services offered and the facilities available in the CRC, instructions for protocol submission, facilitation of the protocol review process, and for general assistance related to CRC information/processes.

 For more information, please visit the CRC website or contact Laurie Trevino, Operations Manager or Sharon Cromer, Administrative Manager.

-IU Health Methodist Research Institute (MRI) is the central trial coordination center for multiple IU Health facilities.
+IU Health Enterprise Clinical Research Operations (ECRO) is the central trial coordination center for multiple IU Health facilities.
 It supports the management of both administrative and clinical aspects of pharmaceutical and device research trials.
-For help with clinical trial coordination, from contract negotiation and IRB protocol submission to the enrollment of subjects, the collection of data, and study close out—contact the clinical research facilitators at MRI:
+For help with clinical trial coordination, from contract negotiation and IRB protocol submission to the enrollment of subjects, the collection of data, and study close out—contact the clinical research facilitators at ECRO: